xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

    * Reused components: `OperationSequenceField_Descriptor`, `DynamicTradeoffFunctional`.
    * Why it transfers: oversight systems must maintain and query large, evolving logs and summaries under resource limits, directly analogous to dynamic data structures.
-   * What changes: operations include audits and evaluations rather than pure algorithmic updates, but the underlying time-space-information structure is similar.
+   * What changes: operations include audits and evaluations rather than pure algorithmic updates, but the underlying time space information structure is similar.

 ---